gvengalasetti/meetmatchagent/README.md

-# Hackathon Team Matching Agent
+# MEETMATCH - Hackathon Team Matching Agent

 An intelligent agentic search system that matches hackathon participants into optimal teams using Claude AI and Redis memory for persistent storage.